Skip to content

 The "Beckham Law" is the colloquial name for the Special Tax Regime for Workers Relocated to Spanish Territory, better known as the inpatriate regime.
 It is regulated in Article 93 of the Personal Income Tax Law and was originally introduced in 2005, being expanded at the end of 2022 as part of the new Startups Law (Law 28/2022).
 Its purpose is to attract talent and qualified personnel, as well as investors and entrepreneurs to Spain.

 It allows individuals who acquire tax residence in Spain for work reasons (or other specific causes such as being a director, entrepreneur, or highly qualified professional) to be taxed under the Non-Resident Income Tax (NRIT) instead of the general Personal Income Tax (IRPF), during the tax period of the change of residence and the following five.
-This can mean significant tax savings, especially for high incomes, and is a key tool in international tax planning.
+This may result in a more efficient tax position in qualifying cases, and is a key tool in international tax planning.

 Key Points of the Inpatriate Regime (Beckham Law)